-- Desks and chairs are to be kept in the best possible condition and free of pencil and ink messages. - Instructional boards are to be cleaned at the end of each day. - Debris is to be picked up at the end of each class. - Lights are to be off and doors are to be locked when classes are not in session during the day.
+- All classroom furniture is to be kept in the best possible condition and free of pencil and ink messages. - Instructional boards are to be cleaned at the end of each day. - Debris is to be picked up at the end of each class. - Lights are to be off and doors are to be locked when classes are not in session during the day.
 This also holds true for the end of the day. - Windows are to be closed and locked before leaving for the day. - Classrooms should be free of unsightly clutter and outdated student projects.

 Each teacher will keep an accurate, up to date record of student performance/grades that is easily understandable to parents, counselors and administrators.
 This record must be updated at a minimum of once a week in PowerSchool.
 Make sure grades scales are set to ROUNDED (not truncated).
+In 2019/2020 it is expected that all teaching staff practice competency reporting in the PowerSchool Program.
+Full implementation of Competency Reporting will take place in the 2020/2021 school year.

 - 3. Each teacher will keep an accurate, up to date record of daily class attendance in PowerSchool.
 Attendance must be submitted no later than 2:15 PM each day. - 4.
 Teachers will follow tardy procedure as outlined in the Progressive Discipline Plan (See Appendix F). - 5.
 Teachers will hold class for the entire length of every period. - 6.
 Teachers are expected to provide as much supplementary work as needed to provide a quality opportunity for students to learn. - 7.
 Teachers will be held accountable for every student on their original class list as provided at the opening day of school.
 Add and drop procedures will be discussed by the School Counseling Department. - 8.
 All tardies and absences must be recorded daily so that parents and administrators can address these matters in a timely fashion. - 9.
+Prior to turning in a Cut Slip to Administration, teachers must confirm with School Counseling, the Nurse's Office, and the Attendance Secretary to verify that the absence is indeed a cut class. - 10.
 All work that is assigned in an individual teacher's classroom is the direct responsibility of that teacher.
-It is important that this work fits within the curriculum guidelines developed by the individual department in cooperation with the school administration. - 10.
-Teachers should initiate and respond to communication with parents in a timely fashion.
+It is important that this work fits within the curriculum guidelines developed by the individual department in cooperation with the school administration.